 BLOCK II.
 Differentiation

 A mathematical function is a relationship between inputs and an output.
 An important and useful way to work with functions is to examine change in output as the inputs are changed by a small amount.
 The process of calculating this change-in-output per change-in-input—a rate of change—is called differentation.
 Often, the rate of change is itself a function.
-Such rate-of-change functions are given a special label: a derivative function.
+Such rate-of-change functions are given a special label: derivative functions.

 This Block introduces the concept of a rate-of-change function, ways of computing them, and how the derivative of a function can be inferred from a graph of the function.
 We will explore the connection between the value of the rate-of-change function and the location of an input that optimizes the output of the original function.
 We will consider the idea of rate-of-change for a function that has multiple inputs.